osoken/sqlitecollections/README.md

 #> ['Alice', 'Carol']
 ```

-The database is updated with each operation, so even if you exit from the python process at this point, the database will still be in the same state and the next time we use the same file, we will be able to use the container from the last time we terminated.
+The database is updated with each operation, so even if we exit from the python process at this point, the database will still be in the same state and the next time we use the same file, we will be able to use the container from the last time we terminated.

 ```python
 import sqlite3